-- Maintain an open dialogue with the Saskatchewan Teachers' Federation (STF) and Superannuated Teachers of Saskatchewan (STS) to best serve the needs of current and retired teachers; - Upon request, provide support to the STF by having TSC Administrative staff attend STF sponsored retirement planning seminars and provide pension projections for seminar participants; - Communicate regularly with school divisions to continue the efficiency of remitting teacher contributions for the superannuation and group life insurance plans; - Collaborate with the STF and STS to improve services deliverables for members of the teacher superannuation and benefit plans; and - 5.
-Keep the STF, STS and Ministry apprised of initiatives to periodically confirm pension payments. - 6.
-In 2022-23, collaborate with the STF to market the administrative services for the benefit plans available to teachers to seek opportunities to build efficiencies in member experience and achieve savings in the administration of the teacher benefit plans.
+- Maintain an open dialogue with the Saskatchewan Teachers' Federation (STF) and Superannuated Teachers of Saskatchewan (STS) to best serve the needs of current and retired teachers; - Upon request, provide support to the STF by having TSC Administrative staff attend STF sponsored retirement planning seminars and provide pension projections for seminar participants; - Communicate regularly with school divisions to continue the efficiency of remitting teacher contributions for the superannuation and group life insurance plans; - 4.
+Collaborate with the STF and STS to improve services deliverables for members of the teacher superannuation and benefit plans; - 5.
+Keep the STF, STS and Ministry apprised of initiatives to periodically confirm pension payments, and; - 6.
+In collaboration with the STF, maintain a common membership database for the Teachers' Dental Plan and Members' Health Plan under one insurance carrier.